Make Mother's Day extra special with these tech gifts

 Story highlights

-- This list of top-notch devices to shop includes everything from the Google Home Mini, Fitbit Versa, HP Sprocket Printer and more.
+- This list of top-notch devices to shop includes everything from the Google Home Mini, to the Fitbit Versa, HP Sprocket Printer and more.

 Let's face it.
-Moms tend to dedicate a lot of time to their kids.
-That's why they could stand to own a few smart tech gadgets designed to help streamline and enhance their daily routine.
+Moms dedicate a lot of time to their kids.
+That's why they need a few smart tech gadgets to help streamline and enhance their daily routine.

-Each year, more and more smart gadgets hit the market with incredible capabilities that run the gamut.
-Think: Speakers that respond to voice commands, smartphone picture printers, robot vacuums and more.
+More and more smart gadgets with incredible capabilities hit the market every year.
+Think: Speakers that respond to voice commands, smartphone photo printers, robot vacuums and more.

-To help you get shopping for mom, we rounded up a whole list of our top picks when treating that special lady in your life this year.
+To help you start shopping for mom, we rounded up a list of our top picks when treating that special lady in your life this year.

 1. The TP-Link AC1750 WiFi Range Extender ($79.74; amazon.com)